Are Ancient Grains Gluten-Free?

 False rumors about ancient grains have been circulating on the Internet.
-These incorrect statements are claiming that all ancient grains are safe for those on a medically necessary gluten-free diet.
+These incorrect statements claim that all ancient grains are safe for those on a medically necessary gluten-free diet.
 According to these myths, those with celiac disease or non-celiac gluten sensitivity can tolerate ancient gluten-containing grains, like freekeh, kamut, emmer and spelt, but this is simply not true.
-Researchers recently put this rumor to rest; a 2013 study found that exposure to wheat, whether from an ancient grain or not, still launches the autoimmune response seen in people with celiac disease.
+Researchers put this rumor to rest when a 2013 study found that exposure to wheat, whether from an ancient grain or not, still launches the autoimmune response seen in people with celiac disease.

 << See more frequently asked questions about the gluten-free diet